Archive 4: 2020-2023

 Quotes

-“Podcasting is such an evergreen channel for guests that people are discovering the interviews months, even years after they've been on the interview.” - Mark Colgan
+“Podcasting is such an evergreen channel—people are discovering interviews months or even years later.”

 Resources